permits.llc

 It does.
 Weeks 1–4 after an electrical service upgrade permit is filed is the window when the homeowner is most receptive.
 The contractor is still present or recently finished.
 The homeowner is in a home-improvement mindset.
 They are aware of their home's systems in a way most homeowners are not during the other 50 weeks of the year.

 There is also a longer tail worth understanding.
-Even if a homeowner upgraded their panel for a generator and has not yet thought about solar, the capacity now exists.
-A solar installer who reaches them at Week 6 or Week 8 — after the dust has settled — is still reaching a household that has already cleared a major technical barrier.
+Even if a homeowner upgraded their panel for an EV charger and has not yet thought about a heat pump, the capacity now exists.
+An HVAC heat-pump contractor who reaches them at Week 6 or Week 8, after the dust has settled, is still reaching a household that has already cleared a major technical barrier.
 The conversation is different from cold outreach to a random homeowner.
 You are not explaining why they might need an upgrade someday.
 They already did it.

 What to say in your outreach